Sense HAT Introduction

 return line

-This function is generating single line, which later on will be put ath the end (so after reverse at the beginning) of the matrix
+This function generates a single line, which later on will be put at the end (so after a reverse at the beginning) of the matrix

 .
-At the moment its just empty line generated in the same way as initial matrix [blank for x in range(8)]
+At the moment it’s just an empty line generated in the same way as the initial matrix [blank for x in range(8)]

 .

-this can be change later if you desire different pattern of track border.
+this can be changed later if you desire a different pattern of track border.

 if __name__ == '__main__':